sparks-baird/mete-3070/README.md

 I suggest that you [download Anaconda](https://www.anaconda.com/products/individual-d), [create a new environment](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/) called e.g. mete-3070, and [install the dependencies](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-packages) (NumPy, SciPy, Matplotlib, and Jupyter notebook).
 I also recommend Dr. Taylor Sparks' YouTube course called [Intro to Python Programming for Materials Engineers](https://youtu.be/aoL3whRmSfc).

 ### Environments
 Since many Python packages are written by different organizations, compatibility between packages is a non-trivial issue.
-Here is a blurb from the [conda docs](https://conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) (Links to an external site.) about environments:
+Here is a blurb from the [conda docs](https://conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) about environments:

 > A conda environment is a directory that contains a specific collection of conda packages that you have installed.
 For example, you may have one environment with NumPy 1.7 and its dependencies, and another environment with NumPy 1.6 for legacy testing.
 If you change one environment, your other environments are not affected.
 You can easily activate or deactivate environments, which is how you switch between them.
 You can also share your environment with someone by giving them a copy of your  `environment.yaml` file.